-Additional school-to-work transition services called "Pre-Employment Transition Services" (Pre-ETS) are provided by VR agencies to students with disabilities while they are still in secondary school.
+• Additional school-to-work transition services called "Pre-Employment Transition Services" (Pre-ETS) are provided by VR agencies to students with disabilities while they are still in secondary school.
 Pre-ETS do not require VR eligibility determination.

-Care Management for the Special Needs Child Whether a Minor or Adult
+Care Management for the Child with Special Needs, Whether a Minor or an Adult